 How to Set up a Low EMF D-Link Wired Baby Monitor:

-One simple solution is a wired baby monitor.
+Another excellent solution is a wired D-Link baby monitor.
 You will still have all the functionality of a modern baby monitor (you can hear and see your baby from any connected device).
 However, the data from the camera will be sent via Ethernet or your home wiring.
 This will eliminate having a powerful microwave antenna that is right next to your sleeping child.

 Detailed Instructions for the Low EMF Wired Baby Monitor